Roam Sweet Roam Car Camping

 solo car camping tips

-I almost always do dispersed camping in the National Forests or on BLM land; it’s free, more roomy than a campground, quiet, and usually located in some beautiful spaces.
+I almost always do dispersed solo camping in the National Forests or on BLM land; it’s free, roomier than a campground, quiet, and usually located in some beautiful spaces.

-How Do You Deal with the car camping Naysayers?
+How do you deal with the solo car camping naysayers?

-There are a lot of people that will be more encouraging of you to stay home and you frequently hear, “Don’t go alone!”
-“It’s too dangerous” “You’re a woman!”
+There are a lot of people that will be encouraging you to stay home and you frequently hear, “Don’t go car camping alone!”
+“It’s too dangerous!”
+“You’re a woman!”
 Here’s my suggestion: find others that do what you want to do.
 There are so many solo women travelers out there – they camp alone, they hike alone, they eat out alone, and they talk to strangers!
 They are willing to share information and they love this kind of travel!

 Read Why Women Travel Solo